Internal Audit Definition

 The minimum requirements for a company to mandatorily conduct internal audit depend on the law of the land where the company operates.

-For example in the United States, Section 303A specifies the internal audit rules.
+For example in the United States, Section 303A specifies the these rules.
 The NYSE regulations require that listed companies have an internal audit function.
-The NYSE states that listed companies need to conduct internal audits in order for the management to assess the company’s internal controls system and risk management processes.
+The NYSE states that listed companies need to conduct audits in order for the management to assess the company’s internal controls system and risk management processes.
 A company can also hire a third-party auditor also for this function.

 On the other hand, in India, the Institute of Chartered Accountants of India (ICAI) has constituted the Committee for Internal Audit.
 It is a compliance test that has been mandated by section 138 of companies act, 2013.
 This section mandates internal audit to all listed companies as well as to those unlisted companies which have Deposits>=INR 250 million or Paid-up capital>=INR 500 million or Borrowings>=INR 1 billion or Turnover>=INR 2 billion.
 For privately held companies, the conditions are borrowings>INR 1 billion or Turnover >=INR 2 billion.